ryanstraight/azcast/README.md

 azcast::logo_get(color = "black", style = "block")
 ```

-And then you can reference the logo file that you copied.
+You can then reference the logo file that you copied.

 #### Logo examples